Mouhi-Kh/alx-low_level_programming/0x0B-malloc_free/README.md

-C - malloc, free
+C - malloc
-TASKS
+free TASKS
 0. Float like a butterfly, sting like a bee
 Write a function that creates an array of chars, and initializes it with a specific char.